PascalPixel/alchemy-gcc/README.md

 `.word <value>` at pool slot 0 (displacing source-ordered symbol entries) rather than `mov rX, #imm; strh`.
 Variants with `unsigned char` or `unsigned int` targets emit the inline `mov` and don't trigger the fingerprint.
-No special compiler patch needed — sieves and decompilers just need to emit the correct halfword type for halfword globals.
+No special compiler patch needed; sieves and decompilers just need to emit the correct halfword type for halfword globals.

 ## Scope